ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 a * b = a + a * (b-1)

 Bring up idle3, and open "recursiveFuncs.py" and "test_recursiveFuncs.py".
-These two files were part the starter code for your repo.
+These two files were part of the starter code for your repo.
 Note that the code is still incomplete.
 Now, implement the recursive multiplication function recProduct(a,b) in "recursiveFuncs.py".
-Once you have that, its time to test you code using the unittest framework (see lab02).
+Once you have that, it's time to test your code using the unittest framework (see lab02).
 The file "test_recursiveFuncs.py" is where you unit test your code.

 For example check that your program does the following: